DarraghClarke/Auto-Mate/README.md

 # Auto-Mate
 Auto-mate is a automation tool that takes in JSON formatted files and runs a series of (mostly) HTTP commands based on them

+## Running Example
+Currently, to run the below sample, simply build the program and run it with an argument that points to the location of  `ExampleInput.txt`

 ## Example
 The below block features most of the existing features of Auto-Mate,